clairey-zx81/json-model/INTEGRATION.md

 ## Postgres JSON Data

-Hmmm… Use JS?
-PL/pgSQL? generate an SQL expression (how to recurse?)?
+- JS with `plv8` extension and some glue?
+- PL/pgSQL?
 Generate a set of PL/pgSQL functions and a CHECK call!?

 ## MongoDB JSON Data

-JSON Schema (bson) export?
+- JSON Schema (bson) export?
-MongoDB validation extension
+- MongoDB validation extension, hook? _not found_